bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Bugs.md

 Guard let breaks at let messageThread = messageThread.
 Broken prepare for segue?
 But if messages load in detail view of the thread then it works atleast up until that point.

+>Tests

+First test is a UI test that checks if you can create a new message.
+It depends on creating a new thread.
+But this checks if all views can be navigated and if all functionality works

 Omg...
 Don't tell me the typo in the segue.identifier is the reason... lmao I hate yall.

 ## Bug :bug: #5 : - Can't load threads after a message with an UUID has been created